heech31/phyloBCG/README.md

 ```

 This code will run 110 Gibbs iterations, then return a posterior sample
 of size 100 discarding the first 10 burn-in iterations.
+The number of
+iterations is only meant to make this a small example, in practice we
+recommend using around 10,000 iterations, and checking the convergence
+diagnostics.

 ``` r
 burnin <- 10  # Number of burnin-iteration